TechnoRahmon/React-Exercise-GeneratePassword-SortingArray/README.md

 ### `npm install`

-This will download the App's Packegs that you need.
+This will download the App's Packages  that you need.

 ### `npm start`